mms112/ExpandWorldPrefabs/README.md

 - remove (default: `false`): If true, the original object is removed.
 - removeDelay: Delay in seconds for remove.
-- data: Injects data to the original object.
+- data: Changes data to the original object.
-  - Name of the data entry (from `data.yaml`) or data code.
+  - Name of the data entry (from `data.yaml`) or data code that is added to the object.
-  - Injection is done by respawning the original object with new data.
+  - This is done by respawning the original object with the new data.
+- injectData (default: `false`): If true, the object is not respawned when adding data.
+  - Note: This doesn't work in most cases because clients don't load the new data.
+  - Some possible cases are:
+    - When adding data that is only used by this mod.
+In this case, clients wouldn't use the data anyway.
+    - When changing data that changes during the normal game play.
+For example creature health.
 - spawnDelay: Delay in seconds for spawns and swaps.
 - spawn: Spawns another object.
   - Format (each part is optional):